 - Make sure to update this has you purchase new items.

 The total amount you figure your property is worth will be an estimate for the amount of personal property coverage you may need for your renter insurance policy.
 Contact Armed Forces Insurance today at 800-495-8234 or get a free no-obligation quote online.

-Insurance products are underwritten by Armed Forces Insurance Exchange (AFIE), Armed Forces Insurance Agency (AFIA), and its affiliated partners.
+Insurance products are provided by Armed Forces Insurance Exchange (AFIE), Armed Forces Insurance Agency (AFIA) and its affiliated partners.
 All policies and endorsements are subject to underwriting approval.
 Coverages, deductibles, limits, and discounts vary by state.